velartrill/velartrill.github.io/orig/in-good-hands.md

 “Oh, I know.
 Give us a chance, though.
 We might surprise you.”
 Lena touches my arm gently.
 “You look like you’re doing a little better.
 Is there anything I can get for you, do for you?”

 I take a deep breath.
-"I'm… I'm sorry, this is… this is kinda of silly, I just…" I look down, clasping my wrist awkwardly.
+"I'm… I'm sorry, this is… this is kinda silly, I just…" I look down, clasping my wrist awkwardly.
 "Could you just, um.
 Hold my hand again, for a bit?
 Tonight's— tonight's been a lot."

 "You bet."
 Lena doesn't even sound surprised, gently prying my wrist from between my fingers and taking my palm in both his hands.
 For a career soldier, his touch is so warm and soft.
 "What's so silly about that?"